A vaccine mandate fractures a state fair, leaving children as ‘pawns’

 “We are vaccinated, and we got punished for no reason,” said Ty Bays, a mineworker and rancher from Silver City, whose son was also exhibiting a steer.
 “I mean, if you want to run the risk and not get the vaccine, that’s your choice to do.”

-James Duffy, a Roswell sheep rancher who helped organize the expo, said the Roswell fairground was chosen in part because of its open-air barns.
+James Duffy, a Roswell sheep rancher who helped organize the expo, said the Roswell fairground was chosen in part because of its open-sided barns.
 Some families who may have been willing to get vaccinated to enter the fair didn’t have time, he said, and others did not want the shot.
 The expo offered a chance for all kids to show in a statewide event, he said.

 “It’s kind of the culmination of their work for the whole year, to give them a chance to exhibit them and see how they do,” he said.